KozGrachev/drooom/README.md

 It's time to make jamming remote-friendly!
 Invite your mates and draft ideas for your next big release in real time - whether they're across the hallway or the atlantic.

 Setting up a meeting is easy!
 You'll be given a code when you start a new session.
-Simply copy the URL in the address bar and send it to your pals and they will join your sesh.\
+Simply copy the URL in the address bar and send it to your pals and they will join your sesh.

 <br/>

 ## Get wicked on the drums
----

 The drum sequencer is bare-bones and oldschool.
 Resembling a hybrid between a vinyl record and a music roll (...from space 🛸), this 16-step sequencer reflects the cyclical nature of dance rhythms and encourages the user to explore by creating patterns and altering them on the fly.
 Labelling is omitted to further encourage experimentation.

 <br />